 Two routes offer to Waitewaewae Hut from here:

-«» In normal weather one may decline the stream crossing and continue down intermittent trails alongside Arapito Creek to its junction with the Otaki River.
-Follow alongside the river until past the slips, then splash up the river itself until the first beaches develop on the TR.
-By a small stream, a track will be found leading near the terrace-edge and up-river a few minutes to the hut.
-If this final wade is not practical, a trail runs along the higher terrace-edge above the TR of the Otaki.
-About 70 minutes from Plateau Saddle to the hut by either route.
+- In normal weather one may decline the stream crossing and continue down intermittent trails alongside Arapito Creek to its junction with the Ōtaki River.
+Follow alongside the river until past the slips, then splash up the river itself, with a few crossings, to reach the hut.
+It may be necessary to go a little further up the river to make the final crossing.

->>note< This route may quickly become BN grade in snow, storm or fog.
-Between Bridge Peak and Kime Hut the alpine meadows can be very exposed and the trail become indistinct.
+This route may quickly become BN grade in snow, storm or fog.
+Between Bridge Peak and Kime Hut the alpine meadows are very exposed and the trail can become indistinct.
 Storm gear must always be carried on any trip above the bushline.
-Field's to Kime, 2½ – 3 hours.
+Field Hut to Kime Hut, 2˝ – 3 hours.

 The original Kime Hut was also partly built from timber pit-sawn at the Field Hut site and carried by pack horse to Kime, hence the sidle tracks and the zig-zags somewhat atypical of trampers’ trails.
-The hut sleeps 25 or so has water tanks and toilets.
+The hut sleeps 20 or so and has water tanks and toilets.
 Water collected from tarns below the hut should be boiled before use.
 Do not pollute the upper tarns or use them for washing.
 This high hut may be cold – ensure you have sufficient clothing.

-Down: From Kime the trail first climbs Hut Mound behind the hut.
+Down: From Kime Hut the trail first climbs Hut Mound behind the hut.
 Here it swings L at the top, drops through a small dip and, beyond the next rise, swings R towards Bridge Peak.
 The trail leaves the alpine meadows some 200 metres W of Bridge Peak and descends towards Field Hut and the Forks.
 Two hours or less to Field Hut.
-This route is not further described.
+This route down is not further described.
 Make sure the Kime Hut door is well closed when you leave.

 Penn Creek vicinity